Medical School Stats: Rankings, Acceptance Rates (in-state vs. out-of-state), MCAT scores, GPA

 Get Accepted!
 Speak with an admissions expert today!

-While there are many subjective and qualitative factors that contribute to an effective medical school application, the objective, quantitative factors play a significant role both in your acceptance and in how you should choose where you apply.
+While many subjective and qualitative factors contribute to an effective medical school application, the objective, quantitative factors play a significant role both in your acceptance and in how you should choose where you apply.

-You can’t underestimate the importance of these medical school admission rates and stats.
-They sometimes constitute numerical screening tools and determine who gets secondary applications.
-And they should influence you when you choose the programs to apply to.
+Don’t underestimate the importance of these medical school admission rates and stats.
+Some schools use them as numerical screening tools to determine who gets secondary applications; others view them as a measure of your potential for success in your medical school courses and step exams.
+And they should influence you when you choose where to apply.

 1. The median MCAT score for matriculants